truong-matthew/NLP-Sentiment-Analysis/README.md

 # NLP_twitter_data

+Libraries: Pandas, Numpy, Seaborn, Matplotlib, nltk, sklearn

-train a Naive Bayes classifier to predict sentiment from thousands of Twitter tweets.
+Using tutorials built a Naive Bayes classifier to predict sentiment from thousands of Twitter tweets.
+> Learnt data cleaning and manipulation to turn raw data tweets and extract useful key words and phrases
+> Used matplotlib for data visualization (ie. histogram of total length of tweets, number of negative / positive reviews)